Skip to main content

 The bioactive properties of Enicostemma are attributed to a diverse group of bioactive compounds:

 SwertiamarinA secoiridoid glycoside and the primary bioactive compound in Enicostemma.
-It stimulates insulin secretion from pancreatic beta cells and modulates hepatic glucose metabolism.
+Studied across a range of preclinical models for its role in glucose metabolism (Patel et al., eCAM 2013; research note on the isolated compound).
 Responsible for much of the plant's bitter taste.
 GentiopicrosideAn iridoid glycoside found across the Gentian family.
-Works alongside swertiamarin to support healthy glucose metabolism and liver function.
-EnicoflavineA unique flavonoid specific to Enicostemma littorale.
-Provides concentrated antioxidant activity, helping protect pancreatic and hepatic tissue from oxidative stress.
-CatechinsPolyphenolic compounds with strong antioxidant properties.
+Researched alongside swertiamarin in preclinical studies on glucose metabolism and hepatic markers.
+FlavonoidsPlant-derived polyphenolic compounds present in Enicostemma.
+Contribute to the plant's antioxidant activity, supporting the body's defence against free radical damage.
+CatechinsPolyphenolic compounds with antioxidant properties.
 They support the body's natural defence against free radical damage and oxidative stress.
 SaponinsTriterpene compounds that contribute to the plant's metabolic support properties and may enhance the bioavailability of other active compounds.
 TriterpenoidsA class of compounds with anti-inflammatory and hepatoprotective properties, supporting overall metabolic health and liver wellness.

 Standardisation